defonisek/computerClubPrototype/README.md

 Can be built using CMake.
 VSCode automatically detects CMakeLists.txt and configures all necessary tools for this project.
 If you don't have VSCode or any similar IDE, it can be built in the command line as well.

+Some functionality can be showcased with the provided files in testFiles directory.
+Each file has its corresponding output for comparison reasons.

 ### How to build this in the command line?

 #### Windows